saymedia/angularjs-humanize/README.md

 ## Supported Filters

-angularjs-humanize currently supports the following features from
+angularjs-humanize currently supports the following filters, mapping to the humanize functions of the same name:
-humanize:

-+ _filesize_, which transforms a number or number-like string into a human-readable filesize such as "225.35 KB"
++ _humanizeFilesize_, which transforms a number or number-like string into a human-readable filesize such as "225.35 KB"
-+ _ordinal_, which transforms an integer into an ordinal such as "32nd" or "101st"
++ _humanizeOrdinal_, which transforms an integer into an ordinal such as "32nd" or "101st"
-+ _naturalDay_, which transforms an integer representing an epoch into a date representation or one of "yesterday", "today", or "tomorrow"
++ _humanizeNaturalDay_, which transforms an integer representing an epoch into a date representation or one of "yesterday", "today", or "tomorrow"
-+ _relativeTime_, which transforms an integer representing an epoch into a string such as "about an hour ago" or "in a month"
++ _humanizeRelativeTime_, which transforms an integer representing an epoch into a string such as "about an hour ago" or "in a month"

 ## License